|Title:||Head Men's Soccer Coach|

 Merrimack also enjoyed a historic 13-game unbeaten streak (12-0-1) during the 2012 campaign, as the Warriors won the NE-10 regular season title on the final day of the season by means a 4-0 thrashing of Saint Rose.
 Merrimack would finish as the runner-up in the Northeast-10 Championships but would make up for it with the program's first-ever NCAA Tournament victory, a 1-0 win over Franklin Pierce before falling to Southern New Hampshire in the Second Round.

-The fall of 2012 was also highlighted by Martone eclipsing the 300-win plateau..
+The fall of 2012 was also highlighted by Martone eclipsing the 300-win plateau.

 For his efforts, Martone was named the Northeast-10 Conference Coach of the Year, as well as the NSCAA East Regional Coach of the Year and was a finalist for the NCAA National Coach of the Year Award, as well.

-Martone also coached several players to outstanding individual campaigns last fall, as goalkeeper Jose Silva and forward Franklin Lemus Pena were named NSCAA All-Americans, as well as Goalkeeper and Player of the Year, respectively.
+Martone also coached several players to outstanding individual campaigns that fall, as goalkeeper Jose Silva and forward Franklin Lemus Pena were named NSCAA All-Americans, as well as Goalkeeper and Player of the Year, respectively.
 Several others earned spots on the Daktronics All-Regional Team and All-Conference NE-10 Teams, as well.

 On Oct.
 1, 2011, Merrimack College renamed its turf field Martone-Mejail Field to recognize Tony Martone and Gabe Mejail, the Merrimack women's soccer head coach, for their dedication and service to the Merrimack soccer programs.